garfix/nligems/doc/internals.md

 - DATE_OF_BIRTH?(Person) "When was A born?"
 - SEND_EMAIL!(Person, Subject, Content) "Send an email to A. Subject B. Content C."

-The intent can be expressed by a single relation, with variables.
-The variables can be arbitrarily complex structures.
-"Person" can be filled in with "Lord Byron", "the butcher's wife", or even "he who shall not be named".
+The intent can be expressed by a single relation using variables.
+The variables can be filled in by arbitrarily complex structures.
+"Person" can be filled in with "Lord Byron", "the butcher's wife", or even "he who shall not be named", for example.

 The reason to separate the intent from the full meaning is that the way the sentence is processed depends solely on the intent.
 The modifiers are processed the same in any sentence.
 The intent makes each sentence different.

-In order to understand the intent of the user, the system can
+In order to understand the intent of the user, and fill in the modifiers, the system can

 - tokenize the sentence (split the sentence into words and punctuation marks)
 - parse the sentence (using a lexicon and a grammar)
-- turn the syntactic structure into pieces of semantic information (semantic attachment)
+- turn the syntactic structure into pieces of semantic information (___semantic attachment___)
-- compose these pieces into a semantic structure
+- compose these pieces into a semantic structure (___semantic composition___)

 The semantic structure may take the form of

 - a set of nested goals
 - a scoped predicate logic formula

-The first already tells the NLI how to reach the answer.
+The first already tells the NLI what steps to take to reach the answer.
 The second one merely specifies the constraints of the answer.

 Once the raw semantic structure is built, it needs to be modified into the final semantic structure.

 - handle ambiguities (multiple interpretations of the same input)
-- determine the right constituent of each attachment (Modifier attachment)
+- determine the right constituent of each attachment (___modifier attachment___)
 - determine the correct nesting of AND and OR clauses
-- scope the semantic structure to handle determiners
+- scope the semantic structure to handle determiners (___syntactic scoping___)
 - replace pronouns by entity references ("she -> Lady Lovelace") (Anaphora resolution)

 All of these are just means to an end, and these steps may be combined or even skipped by an NLI.

 The goal of this is to create an Intent, a semantic representation of the meaning of the sentence as it was intended by the user.
 This representation often takes the form of a variant of First Order Predicate Logic.

-A special part of understanding the user is to recognize proper names in the sentence.
-Proper names are not part of the lexicon, and must be recognized somehow, and not be discarded as non-words.
-This can be done in several ways:

-- by looking up the unknown words in the database as identifiers
-- by matching their form (they might start with capitals)
-- by using Named Entity Recognition

-Some tokens can only be recognized using pattern recognition:

-- dates
-- numbers
-- prices
-- quoted strings

 #### Understand the User: Syntactic analysis